utep-cs-systems-courses/arch1-project2-aqs5998/project/src/README.md

 # Button 4 (0 0 0 X)

-Would you like to play the first 5 notes of Beetoven?
-Then press the 4th button to increment each note!
+Would you like to play the first 5 notes of Beethoven?
+Then press the 4th button play the toy like a toy piano!
 Play an older song with an older programming language assembly

+## Switches.c .h
+Sets up the MSP430 to respond to button presses to be able to active the leds.
+This file enables the resistors, the interrupts from the switches, and pull ups for the swtiches to allow the MSP430 to interact with the user.

+## LED.c .h
+Has several methods such as led_init led_update, state_change, and ledOFF().

+Led_init
+Initializes the leds to P1DIR to attatch the bits to the led output.

+Led_update changes the leds from red to green.
+The green led is dimmied by changing the clock cycle speed.

+Led_OFF
+Simply turns the leds off by clearing P1OUT

+## stateMachines.c .h

+PlaySong()
+Sets notes in an in array.
+Traverses the array through the cycles in the wdInteruptHanlder.c Also includes the playSongSwitch assemlby song in the C programming language in comments.

+## buzzer.c .h
+Simply has buzzer_init that sets the bits to allow the buzzer to play.

+## assemblySongSwitch.h .s
+Has the beethoven song that uses assemlby

+## wdInterruptHanlder.c .h
+Plays the song using the cycles also interacts with the statemachine to play Darude SandStorm

 ## Getting Started